Key Takeaways

 Bank of America

 Bank of America is an American multinational investment and financial-services group headquartered in Charlotte, North Carolina.
-It operates in over 35 countries and offers personal banking, small business, and corporate banking solutions.
+It operates in over 35 countries and offers personal banking, and serves businesses ranging from US companies with $5 million in revenue to large multinational corporations.

 Pros and Cons of Bank of America